 NWBRV has received funding from the Local Initiative Support Corporation (LISC) for a Creative Placemaking initiative in the Woonsocket Island Place Historic District, home to the planned ARTech hub.
 The initiative will bring residents, artists, and businesses together for arts and culture projects that help transform the district into a vibrant center of economic prosperity.
-A recently launched Call for Artists provides residents with the opportunity to receive resources for arts and culture projects related to Placemaking in the district.
+Grant funds will be available in the near future for arts and culture projects by residents related to Placemaking in the district.

 What is it?